wlg1/wlg1.github.io/notion/notes/Notes/Code/ROME code/rome.md

     weights are changed, then stored

-    Delta dictionary STORE the changes to each weight
+    Delta dictionary STORES the changes to each weight

     ```python
     weights[weight_name][...] += upd_matrix